Tips and Tricks

 Generating XML in Latte

-Latte can generate any text format (HTML, XML, CSV, iCal, etc.), however, in order to properly escape the displayed data, we must tell it which format we are generating.
+Latte can generate any text format (HTML, XML, CSV, iCal, etc.), but to correctly escape the displayed data, we must tell it which format we are generating.
 The {contentType} tag is used for this.

 {contentType application/xml}